 Divers and non-divers alike can enjoy all the attractions of Roatan, such as beautiful white sand beaches, canopy tours, botanical gardens, horseback riding, sailing, shallow water fishing and deep sea fishing, the iguana park is located in French Cay area.

 World’s Second Largest Barrier Reef.

 The Mesoamerican barrier reef system that surrounds the island offers incredible snorkeling and scuba diving.
 We can also arrange the Famous Roatan shark dives.

-The friendly, smiling faces of Roatan Island people adorn the area include a mix of mainland spanish people.
+Roatan is friendly, with smiling faces of Roatan Island people adorn the area include a mix of mainland spanish people.
 Garifunas are native islanders who speak English with a captivating Caribbean lilt.
-Over the last 14 years, the population has nearly quadrupled.
+Over the last 19 years, the population has nearly quadrupled.
 English is still the first language of the Bay Islands, but Spanish is the majority language of Honduras.
 The Bay Islands has a large ex-pat community of business and home owners.
 Expatriates from the U.K and the U.S, Canada, and Central Europe have opted to make Roatan their home.

 The temperature on Roatan is a around 80-86F on average, with the refreshing east trade winds cooling everything off , September seems to be the hottest month followed by the rainy season in Mid October through early March.

 The rainy season starts the high season followed by the U.S Thanks Giving week in November